paritosh0707/AgentDock/docs/INSTALLATION_GUIDE.md

 Always install in dependency order:

 ```
-1. agentdock-common  ← No internal dependencies
+1. dockrion-common  ← No internal dependencies
    ↓
-2. agentdock-schema  ← Depends on common
+2. dockrion-schema  ← Depends on common
    ↓
 3. Other packages    ← May depend on common and/or schema
 ```